sws2apps/sws2apps-api/CONTRIBUTING.md

 ## Semantic Versioning

-SWS Pocket follows semantic versioning.
+SWS API follows semantic versioning.
 We release patch versions for bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
 Every significant change is documented in the [changelog](https://github.com/sws2apps/sws2apps-api/blob/main/CHANGELOG.md) file.

 ## Branch Organization

-We used three different branches to make production, beta and alpha releases of SWS Pocket:
+We used three different branches to make production, beta and alpha releases of SWS API:

 | branch | whats for                                                                         |
 | :----- | :-------------------------------------------------------------------------------- |